Nam4ik/WeatherFetch/README.md

 <br>
 <br>

-**WeaterFetch: Written on rust fetch tool like Neofetch or FastFetch but with Weather.**
+**Written on rust fetch tool like Neofetch or FastFetch but with Weather.**
-This is my pet project, but I think someone might like it.
-I am the sole developer, so if you encounter any issues or bugs, please inform me or create a pull request.
+This is my pet project.I am the sole developer, so if you encounter any issues or bugs, please inform me or create a pull request.

 </div>